Crypt212/obsidian-vault/MindMap/Physics Science/Heat Transfer.md

 \frac 1 R_{equivalent} = \frac 1 R_1 + \frac 1 R_2 + \frac 1 R_3 + ...
 $$
 ## Searle's apparatus:-
+- This is a device to measure thermal conductivity of a solid.
 ![[2025-08-04-192614_screenshot.png]]
 - Water used to keep temperature T<sub>2</sub> at a specific value by absorbing heat, collect it in a beaker after t time, the Amount of heat it loses in that time is:-
 $$